-Because the survey was conducted using a sample of telephone numbers, households (and thus persons living in households) that do not have telephones were excluded from the sample population.
-People without telephones account for less than 3% of the target population.
-However, the survey estimates have been weighted to include persons without telephones.
+Because the survey was conducted using a sample of telephone numbers, households (and thus persons living in households) that do not have telephone land lines were excluded from the sample population.
+This means that people without telephones and people with cellphones only, were excluded.
+People without land lines account for less than 6% of the target population.
+However, the survey estimates have been weighted to include persons without land lines.